 It is estimated that the IRS and state tax authorities witnessed an increase in fraudulent tax activity as high as 3700% in 2015.
 The IRS is pledging to make its tax filing system more secure by 2016, as a result of this data breach and the millions of taxpayers who have had identities stolen in prior years.

 What type of Transcripts Were Effected

 There are four types of transcripts available to the public from the IRS.

-Wage and Income Transcript – This transcript is used in the preparation of back tax returns when a client’s records are a poor quality.
+- Wage and Income Transcript – This transcript is used in the preparation of back tax returns when a client's records are of poor quality.
 These transcripts only show W2, government benefit payments, such as social security, and 1099 input.

 They are limited use and are useless to identity thieves as they do not show refunds pending.

 What has the IRS done to Prevent Breaches of this Type from Reoccurring